The “A’s” for your “Q’s”

 - Other major illness, event or surgery

 The complications of Medicare and Medicaid can be overwhelming.
-The first step to understanding your options is to contact a Crestview health care administrator.
-With a wealth of knowledge matched only by an eagerness to help, there are few questions that residents, their families, or those coming in from the community can’t have answered immediately.
+The first step to understanding your options is to contact our admissions team directly.
+With a wealth of knowledge matched only by an eagerness to help, we promise to help you navigate these choppy waters.

 Each team starts with the resident and includes a doctor, nurse, dietician, social worker, family members (as the resident is able and willing to approve), plus the therapists who will direct and provide care, partner with the resident and work with the family members.